ourPLCC/Course-Template-2024/README.md

 that many are struggling with and those that students are expected to learn.
 I hope these serve as a good learning aide for students.

-`demos/` are code examples I use in class when lecturing on specific topics.
+## `demos/`

-The markdown files contain diagrams written in PlantUML.
-GitHub will render the markdown files, but not the PlantUML diagrams.
-To view the diagrams, open the repository in Codespaces or locally in a Dev Container.
-Then open the file and open it in VS Code's previewer (CTRL+SHIFT+V).
+These are code examples I use in class when lecturing on specific topics.